Discover Soft Tissue and Spine

 Why Adhesion Is Often Missed

-Many patients with chronic pain are told their MRI or X-ray does not explain their symptoms.
-Imaging can be helpful, but it does not always show how well soft tissues move, glide, or tolerate load.
+Many patients with chronic pain are told their MRI or X-ray does not fully explain their symptoms.
+Imaging can be helpful, but it does not always show how well muscles, fascia, tendons, or nerves move.

 How We Evaluate Adhesion